matrix-org/synapse/docs/log_contexts.rst

 deferred, you will want to yield on it.
 To that end, whereever functions return a deferred, we adopt the following conventions:

-.. note:: Rules for functions returning deferreds:
+**Rules for functions returning deferreds:**

   * If the deferred is already complete, the function returns with the same logcontext it started with.
   * If the deferred is incomplete, the function clears the logcontext before returning; when the deferred completes, it restores the logcontext before running any callbacks.

 That sounds complicated, but actually it means a lot of code (including the example above) "just works".
 There are two cases: